Keto Coconut Butter Cups

 - 4 tbsp raw cacao powder or toasted carob powder

-- 4 tbsp coconut oil, or cacao butter
+- 4 tbsp coconut oil, or cacao butter (I prefer some of each)

 - 4 tsp coconut butter aka coconut manna, Artisana is one of my favorites, OR Cashew or Sunflower or Pecan or Hazelnut butter.